 Evaluating the security performance of third-party solutions

 An Application Programming Interface (API) acts as a major entry point for most breaches, making API-integrated third-party vendor solutions a potential security risk.
 Therefore, the VA process undertakes a third-party risk assessment program that detects, identifies, and classifies third-party plugins’ regulatory and financial risks.
-A comprehensive vulnerability assessment also includes tools to gain full visibility into third-party risk level to help teams derive efficient threat modelling.
+A comprehensive vulnerability assessment also includes tools to gain full visibility into third-party risk levels to help teams derive efficient threat modeling.

 Compliance and Regulatory Requirements